MALT TOP

 1. The lines corresponding to the oxygen/hydrogen evolution equilibria are prepared as One Dissections to the original multicomponent polyhedrons.
 This dissection procedure can provide the profile diagram along the dissected lines.
 In the default setting, this function is not selected.
 But this can be changed to make a profile diagram.
 An example of this function is also given in the example:

-2. In order to know how the adopted dissected value can affect on the corresponding profile diagram, the Dissection Swing function associated with the One Dissection procedure is convenient.
+2. To know how the adopted dissected value can affect the corresponding profile diagram, the Dissection Swing function associated with the One Dissection procedure is convenient.

-3. The Pourbaix diagram is constracted as one of the generalized chemical potential diagram so that it is quite easy to compare the Pourbaix diagrams with generalized diagrams.
+3. The Pourbaix diagram is constructed as one of the generalized chemical potential diagrams, so that it is quite easy to compare the Pourbaix diagrams with generalized diagrams.